1) Check Your Credit Files

 11) Don't Send Signals of Risk

-If at all possible try and avoid using credit facilities such as payday loans or other short-term lending products.
+If at all possible try and avoid using credit services such as payday loans or other short-term lending products.
 In general terms, these services are mainly used by people with some level of financial problems, and it's best to keep such entries from your file as they'll leave a poor impression with the more mainstream lenders.

-12) Keep on Top of Bills
+12) Keep On Top Of Your Bills